Figures of Argentine tango: Eight count basic (8CB)

 Basic step (paso básico, basico cuadrado y cruzado) is used for education purposes and almost never danced as a basic step of tango.
 For this reason it is sometimes called pejoratively academic basic.
 Nevertheless, it contains basic elements of the dance.
 Also, it serves a purpose of "establishing notation" to more complex tango elements.
-Basic step (eight count basic, 8CB) is composed of back step, side step, cross for the lady (leader steps outside of his partner with his right leg), forward step, and side step.
+Basic step (eight count basic, 8CB) is composed of back step, side step, cross for the follower (leader steps outside of his partner with his right leg), forward step, and side step.
 Basic steps can also be divided into four phases: salida – position 1 and 2 and transition from position 2 to position 3; caminata (position 3 and 4), cross (position 5), and resolution (positions 6,7,8).
 There are variants of the basic step.